Hamas of Iraq

 Hamas of Iraq (حماس العراق) was a Sunni militia group based in Iraq, which split from the 1920 Revolution Brigades on 18 March 2007.
-The group has released videos of its attack on US troops.
-The 1920 Revolution Brigades insists that Hamas in Iraq was involved in assisting US troops in their Diyala operations against Al-Qaeda in Iraq.
-Former Iraqi Prime Minister Nouri al-Maliki had feared the US-armed 'concerned local citizens' were an armed Sunni opposition in the making, and has argued that such groups should be under the command of the Iraqi Army or police.
 On 11 October 2007, the militia group joined a political council that embraced armed insurgency against American forces.

+Name

+Contrary to popular belief, the group, despite its name, is not related to the Palestinian militant group called Hamas.
+In an interview between Hamas of Iraq and As-Sabeel, the group explained that the name was chosen due to inspiration of the "Jihad in Palestine", but they also explained that there is no formal coordination or any organizational relationships between the two.

 Political program

 Hamas in Iraq released a political program in April 2007 with some of the following provisions: